|Home | About | Dance | Theatre & Perf. Studies | MA/PhD | People | Performances & Events | News | Children's Theater | Contact|

 DNAWORKS partners closely with departments to help them articulate goals and, perhaps even more importantly, to design outcomes and ways for measuring accountability in reaching those goals.
 Daniel visited with the department from 9/20-9/24 for the first phase of the project, which involved group and individual discussions that allowed faculty, students and staff to share concerns, frustrations, and hopes.
 These discussions outlined a vision for what we would like to see in our "ideal" department.
 DNAWORKS specializes in helping artists use art and artistic practices to make significant changes.

 Since the visit, participating faculty, students, and staff have come up with a set of goals and strategies that Daniel has been working with them on via phone and video conferences to help assess their progress.
 He'll return for a week-long residency in the spring to help create a piece of devised work based on where the department is in that process.

-The Department of Drama and Dance was a proud co-sponsor of the Tisch College Distinguished Speaker Series Doing Time in Education: The School-to-Prison Pipeline, featuring Anna Deavere Smith.
+The Department of Theatre, Dance, and Performance Studies was a proud co-sponsor of the Tisch College Distinguished Speaker Series Doing Time in Education: The School-to-Prison Pipeline, featuring Anna Deavere Smith.
 It was a unique event that blended performance and conversation with Anna Deavere Smith, playwright, professor, and actor who uses her singular brand of theater to highlight issues of community, character, and diversity in America.
-Several Drama and Dance students and faculty were also included in a special roundtable discussion prior to the university-wide event.
+Several Theatre, Dance, and Performance Studies students and faculty were also included in a special roundtable discussion prior to the university-wide event.

 |© 2018 Tufts University | Privacy|